lienmly/LOLAnalysis/README.md

 MOBA is short for Multiplayer Online Battle Arena.

 In this project, I used Python to extract JSON data from RiotAPI.
+Data consists of matches' details from League of Lengends.

 APIGrabber.py was written by @farzatv.
 The rest is written by me.